nblade66/MagicFormula/README.md

 * I need to check what the above arguments return.
 It is possible that I could speed up the data retrieval process if I just use one yh.get_stock_price_data() call, then use the arguments to get whatever data I need from the price_data dict that the function returns.
-* In the process of considering changing Yahoo Finance libraries from yahoofinancials to yfinance